materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ### pre config

 There is a tool called "pre-commit" that allows to perform checks on the source code prior to pushing them to the repository.
-If you are interested in such a tool, follow the explanation on [https://pre-commit.com/][this website].
+If you are interested in such a tool, follow the explanation on [https://pre-commit.com][this website].
 The result of this procedure is file called "pre-commit-config.yaml".

 ### gitignore file ###

 One best element practice when using coding is to apply version control to keep track of your changes in the source code.
 One such version control system is git.
 A gitignore file allows to have files in your working directory that should not be tracked by git.
+For more information, please follow the [https://git-scm.com/docs/gitignore][official documentation].